TapKo4eB/svg2byond/README.md

 Depends on [lunasvg](https://github.com/sammycage/lunasvg).

 More of a proof-of-concept than a working product.
 Clunky as hell.
+Tested only on Windows.

 What possibly could be done more with enough effort:
  - Return image data using byondapi instead of saving into a local folder.